MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 the alpn set indicates that this service endpoint, described by SvcDomainName and the other parameters (e.g. "port") offers service with the protocol suite associated with the ALPN ID.

+ALPN IDs that do not uniquely identify a protocol suite (e.g. an ID that can be used with both TLS and DTLS) are not compatible with this SvcParamKey and MUST NOT be included in the ALPN set.

 Clients SHOULD NOT attempt connection to a service endpoint whose alpn set does not contain any compatible protocol suites.
 To ensure